-If you are identified as having any two from the following key pieces of data, then you will be considered separately from the rest of our applicants; we will aim to allocate 30% of our interviews to applicants with contextual data, we will also accept English and mathematics at GCSE grade C.
+If you are identified as having any two from the following key pieces of data, then you will be considered separately from the rest of our applicants.
+For these applicants, we will accept AAB at A-level (including Biology and Chemistry); and English and Mathematics at GCSE grade 5 or C.

-- live in a neighbourhood that has low participation into higher education or live in an area that falls within the lowest 20% of the Index of Mass Deprivation*
+- You live in a neighbourhood that has low participation into higher education or live in an area that falls within the lowest 20% of the Index of Mass Deprivation.*

-- (or a parent or guardian) are in receipt of a means-tested benefit**
+- You (or a parent or guardian) are in receipt of a means-tested benefit.**

-- are in receipt of the 16 to 19 bursary**
+- You are in receipt of the 16 to 19 bursary.**